jeongminjeon/floorplan/USER_GUIDE.md

 ### 1. Start with Large Blocks
 Add your largest blocks first - the algorithm handles them better.

-### 2. Use Location Preferences Sparingly
+### 2. Use Location Preferences Wisely
+- **Corners**: Use for blocks that must be at exact corner positions
+- **Quadrants**: Use when you want a block in a general area but with flexibility
+- **Center**: Use for blocks that should be centrally located
-Only specify corner locations for blocks that really need them.
-Too many constraints make optimization harder.
+- Only specify locations for blocks that really need them - too many constraints make optimization harder

 ### 3. Neighbor Relationships
 Use the neighbor feature for blocks that must be adjacent (e.g., CPU and cooling system).